An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 integer bit shifted to the right by the value of the second argument, i.e. divided by 2 to the power of the second argument

-Examples of the bitwise functions being tested:
+Examples of the bitwise functions being tested

 +test bitwiseoptional descriptionvariable aname set to 13expressionassert acomputed value is 0xdexpected valuepassassert acomputed value is 0b1101expected valuepassassert a.asBinary()computed value is "1101"expected valuepassvariable bname set to 30expressionassert bcomputed value is 0b11110expected valuepassassert bitAnd(a, b)computed value is 0b1100expected valuepassvariable aobname set to bitOr(a, b)expressionassert aobcomputed value is 0b11111expected valuepassvariable axbname set to bitXor(a, b)expressionassert axbcomputed value is 0b10011expected valuepassvariable notaname set to bitNot(a)expressionassert notacomputed value is -14expected valuepassvariable aLname set to bitShiftL(a, 2)expressionassert aLcomputed value is 0b110100expected valuepassassert bitShiftR(a, 2)computed value is 0b11expected valuepassend test

 The result of bitNot(a) being -14 , when a is 13, might be a surprise.
 But this is because the bitwise functions assume that the arguments are represented as 32-bit signed binary integers.
-So 13 is represented as 00000000000000000000000000001101, and applying bitNot gives 11111111111111111111111111110010 which is the value -14 in signed two’s complement format, the left-most bit being the sign (0 positive, 1 negative).
+So 13 is represented as 00000000000000000000000000001101, and applying bitNot gives 11111111111111111111111111110010 which is the value -14 in signed two’s complement format, the leftmost bit being the sign (0 positive, 1 negative).

-Sequence
+Sequence and SequenceWithStep

 The sequence function is used to create a List containing a sequence

-of integer values as defined by the two (integer) parameters: start and end
+of integer values as defined by the two integer parameters: start and end

 (both being inclusive values).